-We all know what a dry bag is for, right?
-It's for keeping your gear dry in wet conditions.
+A dry bag is a very convenient and multi-purpose item to have on your next outdoors trip, especially if you know there will be wet conditions.
 When you're heading to the beach, going on a boat, or just walking around in the rain, simply drop whatever needs to be kept dry into the bag, roll the top a couple of times, clip it together, and you're done.

-I never know what a travel day is going to throw at me, so I keep a two gallon dry bag rolled up in my day pack at all times.
-It takes up basically no room, and is a good, cheap insurance policy against the whims of the travel gods.
+If you don't know what weather will be like on your travel day, it's smart to keep a two-gallon dry bag rolled up in your day pack at all times.
+It takes up basically no room and is a good, cheap insurance policy against the whims of the travel gods.

 Of course, the best travel gear is good for more than one thing, and a dry bag is no exception.
 Here are five other ways it can come in surprisingly useful when you're on the road.

 Separating dirty clothes from clean ones is an annoyance when living out of a suitcase, especially if those clothes are wet or soiled.
 If you've got a dry bag, though, it's far less of a problem.
 Roll your dirty laundry up to save space, then stuff it inside the bag.
 Clip the top if you're worried about odors, then keep it tucked away at the bottom of your luggage until you get home or find somewhere to wash your clothes.

 Managing the clutter of chargers and cables can be frustrating on the road.
 They always seem to take up more room than they should and get snagged on everything else in your suitcase.
 The sturdy material prevents stray plugs and prongs from poking straight through it, and the waterproofing is an obvious bonus.